-If the start-up messages fail to cease scrolling after approximately 30 seconds, it indicates that a problem has occurred that is preventing complete start-up from being achieved.
+However, there can be certain rare cases in which the startup attempts go into an endless loop and never abort.
+This is most likely happening if the startup messages fail to cease scrolling by after approximately 30 seconds, indicating that a problem has occurred that is preventing complete start-up from being achieved.